 Le Taha’a Island Resort & Spa has gathered its share of industry honors and been praised by several publications including Condé Nast Traveler’s GOLD LIST of “The World’s Best Places to Stay” in January 2012.
 Part of the prestigious Relais & Châteaux collection, Le Taha’a welcomes you to a world of immaculate beauty, a timeless universe of sophistication and authenticity.

-Located on the secluded Motu Tautau islet, facing the lush island of Taha’a on one side and the majestic silhouette of Bora Bora on the other side, the resort, inspired by traditional Polynesian architecture and style, hosts 57 remarkable suites and villas.
+Located on the secluded Motu Tautau islet, facing the lush island of Taha’a on one side and the majestic silhouette of Bora Bora on the other, the resort, inspired by traditional Polynesian architecture and style, hosts 57 remarkable suites and villas.
 Defined by the Relais & Chateaux philosophy, Le Taha’a is the promise of a total change of scenery, a way of life of its own, in harmony with its preserved environment, people and local culture.
 Each guest will have a beautiful overwater suite.
-Dan and I visited this resort in 2016 and fell in love with it.
-Very private and relaxing.
-We were told the full resort will be renovated in 2016/2017.
+Dan and I visited this resort in 2016 and fell in love with it—very private and relaxing.
+We were told the resort will be fully renovated in 2016/2017.

 During our four night stay on this island hideaway, we’ll enjoy the beautiful surroundings and activities in the area.
-Enjoy incredible snorkeling daily, photograph traditional fire dancers, and the Lagoon Safari including swimming and feeding stingrays and sharks.
+Enjoy incredible snorkeling daily, photograph traditional fire dancers, and the Lagoon Safari includes swimming and feeding stingrays and sharks.
 All NE guests will receive a $100 credit to indulge.
-Optional activities include fishing, scuba diving, or a spa visit or sunset cruise can be arranged.
+Optional activities include fishing, scuba diving, or a spa visit.
+A sunset cruise can be arranged.

 Le Taha’a Island Resort & Spa, 4 nights

 Friday, April 6 (B, D)